 • Many other components in ship designs.

 The first all-titanium fishing boat was launched in Japan in 1998.
 Weighing 4.6 tonnes the 12.5m (41ft.) long vessel can travel at 30 knots with improved fuel efficiency.
-Operational cost savings include no necessity for hull painting and easier removal of biofouling.
-The progressive degradation of glass fibre boat hulls by repeated fouling and cleaning is an ongoing penalty for the Japanese inshore fishing fleet.
+Operational cost savings include no necessity for hull painting and easier removal of bio-fouling.
+The progressive degradation of glass fiber boat hulls by repeated fouling and cleaning is an ongoing penalty for the Japanese inshore fishing fleet.

 HIGH PRESSURE SYSTEMS

-Riser piping, taper stress joints, production tubulars and liners, flowlines, and similar high pressure systems provide applications where, as service life requirements are extended and operational and safety demands become more exacting, titanium can outperform steel and non bonded flexible pipe The concept of using titanium in such applications is not new.
+Riser piping, taper stress joints, production tubular and liners, flow-lines, and similar high pressure systems provide applications where, as service life requirements are extended and operational and safety demands become more exacting, titanium can outperform steel and non bonded flexible pipe The concept of using titanium in such applications is not new.